hunanhjx/E3-1230v2_GTX760_OpenCore/README.md

 If your screen is blank after starting the computer, please try to turn off the motherboard power to reset the BIOS.

+Please modify it according to the actual situation, such as sound card id and other parameters.

 ## Credits

 Acidanthera for developing OpenCorePkg